lino-framework/book/docs/hosting/testing.rst

 ======================

-This document explains why and how to set up and use a separate "testing" site and managing releases on bigger Lino production sites with many users.
+This document explains why and how to set up and use a separate "testing" site and manage releases on bigger Lino production sites with many users.
 See also :doc:`/admin/upgrade` for one-step upgrades on smaller sites.
 See :doc:`/dev/datamig` for technical background information.